aldefouw/redcap_cypress/README.md

 ---
 ### Unpredictable login behavior

-Sometimes REDCap doesn't login the first time you run a test.
+~~Sometimes REDCap doesn't login the first time you run a test.
 This means the test spec will probably fail the first time you run it, which is technically a non-deterministic test (a bad thing that I am trying to avoid).

-So far, I do not have a good explanation for why this is happening, but perhaps someone with more expertise  can explain why this is happening and/or propose a solution to eliminate this unwanted test behavior.
+~~So far, I do not have a good explanation for why this is happening, but perhaps someone with more expertise  can explain why this is happening and/or propose a solution to eliminate this unwanted test behavior.

-That said, since the login functionality is pretty well-proven, I don't identify this as a high priority item to fix.
+~~That said, since the login functionality is pretty well-proven, I don't identify this as a high priority item to fix.
 It's mostly just an annoyance.

+This has been fixed in later versions of the framework.
+Better code that preserves the cookies and better use of environment variables has alleviated this problem.